bbauska/JS-Programs/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="js7">7.
 Convert Kilometers to Miles</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-This program prompts the user to enter a distance in kilometers and converts it to miles using the conversion factor: 1 kilometer is approximately equal to 0.621371 miles.
-It then displays the converted distance.
+<p>This program prompts the user to enter a distance in kilometers and converts it to
+miles using the conversion factor: 1 kilometer is approximately equal to 0.621371 miles.
+It then displays the converted distance.</p>
 <pre>
 // Prompt user for distance in kilometers let kilometers = parseFloat(prompt("Enter the distance in kilometers:"));